10 Best HVAC Companies in Northfield, MI

 Check Credentials

-Look for an HVAC company that employs qualified technicians with the necessary training and licenses.
+Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled by the state.

-In Michigan, HVAC contractors must be licensed as Mechanical Contractors by the Department of Licensing and Regulatory Affairs (LARA).
-Contractors must have at least three years of experience and must pass an exam.
+HVAC contractors in Michigan are required to be licensed as Mechanical Contractors by the Department of Licensing and Regulatory Affairs (LARA).
+Contractors need to have at least three years of experience and must pass an exam.
 Licenses can be verified on LARA's website.
-You should also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with glowing feedback and good customer testimonials.
+You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
+You'll want to select a company with positive reviews and a history of good customer service.

 Understand Work Details